prasanthsasikumar/HyperdrumDemo/README.md

 - Room - The environment.
 (Horrible rendition of Marks room at ECL, ABI)

 ### Interaction
-- Double tap the menu button to orient the view.
-- Use trigger to change the player.
+- Attach controllers at the end of the drumsticks for tracking
+- Produces circles to hit based on music
+- changes visualizations based on PLV(brain Synchronization).

 ### Downloads(Source code)
 - Please find the source code here - https://github.com/prasanthsasikumar/HyperdrumDemo